nvanlangen/python-api-challenge/README.md

 Identify places with "ideal" weather and find a hotel in each of those cities.

-Plot the the city and allow the hotel displayed when the marker is clicked on top of the heat map.
+Plot the the city and allow the hotel to be displayed when the marker is clicked on top of the heat map.